 Example: the question is, whether A committed a crime at Calcutta on a certain day.
-The fact that, on that day, he was at New Delhi is relevant.
+The fact that, on that day, he was in New Delhi is relevant.

 Lakhan Singh @ Pappu vs The State of NCT of Delhi, Delhi HC Crl Appeal No. 166/1999

-The plea of alibi cannot be equated with a plea of self-defence and ought to be taken at the first instance and not belatedly at the stage of defence evidence.
-In any case, the appellant/accused gives no reason or explanations for not taking this plea of alibi at the earliest opportunity.
+The plea of alibi cannot be equated with a plea of self-defense and ought to be taken at the first instance and not belatedly at the stage of defence evidence.
+In any case, the appellant/accused gives no reason or explanation for not taking this plea of alibi at the earliest opportunity.